apple/apple-llvm-infrastructure-tools/docs/mt-config.md

 mt-config files consists of declarations of:

 - `repo`, for remote repositories;
+- `declare-dir`, for declaring the full set of split directories;
 - `repeat`, for repeating commits from another generated branch;
 - `dir`, for declaring which remote branches to use for directory content; and
 - `generate`, for declaring what to generate.